 I remember the first time I had roasted garlic.
 It was presented in its whole form—the top of the head had been lopped off, revealing little catacombs of caramelized garlic cloves inside.
 I wasn’t totally sure what to do with it, so I literally dug right in with a little knife.
 My effort was rewarded with a sticky, buttery and heavenly-smelling clove.
 I spread it on a cracker, savoring this new taste and texture.
 Up until this time, garlic was a pungent and spicy ingredient, meant to be used only very sparingly.
 But this garlic was mellow, creamy and soft—and I could easily devour a ton of it.
-Because of its easy prep and short cook time, I use roasted garlic often: it’s perfect for incorporating into a a rustic fall soup or tossed into roasted brussel sprouts.
-I also love blending it into a hummus for a rich and silky-textured dish.
+Because of its easy prep and short cook time, I use roasted garlic often, and especially love blending it into a hummus for a rich and silky-textured dish.

 2/3 cup olive oil, divided